UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Apptainer-Examples/README.md

 This example makes use of a Tensorflow image available as a module on HPC to execute a batch workflow on a GPU node.

-## GUIs

-### Building and Using an RStudio Server
-> Coming Soon

-An example of how to build and use an RStudio server in an Open OnDemand Desktop session using a container.

 *****
 [![](/Images/home.png)](https://ua-researchcomputing-hpc.github.io/)
 [![](/Images/back.png)](../)